Zika virus infection

 - Promote community clean-up campaigns to remove rubbish and cover water containers

-- Give psychosocial support to mothers, families and babies born with brain defects
+- Promote ongoing psychosocial support to mothers, families and babies born with brain defects

 - Encourage the practice of safe sex (especially applies to pregnant women, their partners, and travellers who return from areas in which Zika is present)

-- If possible, pregnant women should not travel to areas in which Zika is present
+- If possible, pregnant women should be encouraged not to travel to areas in which Zika is present

-- When did people start to fall sick with Zika?
-How many people have fallen sick with Zika?
+- How many people have fallen sick with Zika?
 Where?

 - Who and where are the vulnerable people?